INCIDENT RESPONSE SERVICES

 I am worried about being hacked in the future, can you help?

-Your fears are understandable, all of the statistics indicate that the majority of organisations will suffer a cyber-attack over a 12 month period.
+Your fears are understandable, all of the statistics indicate that the majority of organizations will suffer a cyber-attack over 12 months.
 You can make yourself more resilient to these attacks by taking the right preparation steps.

 The following five steps should help you prepare for a cyber-attack: